Tutorial: Getting Started with Microsoft SQL Server

 Converting from SQL Server to MapInfo (Non-Spatial to Spatial)

-This example uses coordinate information from a non-spatial table, converts it into points, and then joins the points into lines to form a road network in MITAB format.
+This example utilizes coordinate information from a non-spatial table, converts it into points, and then joins the points to form lines, creating a road network in MITAB format.